Skip to main contentScroll Top

 4.8

-Sukhothai is considered by Thai historians as the first capital of what would become the powerful kingdom of Siam.
-Its main attraction lies in its historic park, registered in Unesco World Heritage since 1991.
+Sukhothai is considered by Thai historians as the first capital of what would become the powerful Kingdom of Siam.
+Its main attraction lies in its historical park, listed as a UNESCO World Heritage Site since 1991.

-Sukhothai Historical Park is a site that lends itself well to a visit by bike.
-The central area, in addition to being quite condensed, is shaded and car-free.
-Sukhothai is located 440 km from Bangkok and is an ideal stopover when passing between the capital and the north of Thailand.
+Sukhothai Historical Park Sukhothai is a site well-suited to exploring by bicycle.
+The central area, besides being quite compact, is shaded and car-free.
+Located 440 km from Bangkok, Sukhothai makes an ideal stopover when traveling between the capital and northern Thailand.

 Sukhothai, a must-see in Thailand

-The ruins of the old city of Sukhothai are certainly among the must-see places in Thailand.
-Some even prefer it to Ayutthaya for its more natural aspect, and more pleasant to visit by bike because no cars driving in the main area and quite few in the other ruins around.
+The ruins of the ancient city of Sukhothai are certainly among the must-sees in Thailand.
+Some even prefer it to Ayutthaya for its more natural setting and the fact that it's more pleasant to explore by bicycle, as there are no cars in the main area and very few in the surrounding ruins.

 temple wat traphang thong sukhothai